ilya1200/lead-frontend-challenge-summer-2019/README.md

 * The application contains 2 routes:
 	* Main page, displays a list of 5 books.
 Every book in the list will contain one of the book's photos (if the book has any photos), the book's title and author.
-	* Single book page, which displays the book's title, author, all of the book's photos (if the book has any photos), and a form to add photo to the book.
+	* Single book page, which displays the book's title, author, all of the book's photos (if the book has any photos), and a form to add a photo to the book.
 * Clicking on one of the books from the main page should navigate to the book's page.
 * All of the relevant data will be sent and received from the public API http://jsonapiplayground.reyesoft.com/
 	* Fetching all books - GET http://jsonapiplayground.reyesoft.com/v2/books